cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 This is an outline of issues with specific clients.

+## Java Edition Alpha v1.0.16_02

+Same as Java Edition Alpha v1.0.15

+This version can't be distinguished from Java Edition Alpha v1.0.16, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.0.16_01

+Same as Java Edition Alpha v1.0.15

+This version can't be distinguished from Java Edition Alpha v1.0.16, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.0.16

+Same as Java Edition Alpha v1.0.15

 ## Java Edition Alpha v1.0.15

 Creating a double slab above a single slab causes a temporary visual error.